BDC Hamburger Icon

 Open row

-You wrote a business plan to launch your company.
-To say goodbye to it, you need an exit plan to get the maximum possible return and to limit any future exposure to what happens to the company after your departure.
-But years of experience teach you that nothing in business is predictable — and that’s why you need two exit plans.
+You wrote a business plan when you launched your company.
+Now, if it’s time to say goodbye, you need an exit plan — one that maximizes your return on your investment and limits your potential future exposure to risks related to the company.
+But, years of experience teach you that nothing in business is predictable, including ending your tenure.

-Why every business owner needs an exit strategy
+Why every business owner needs to plan an exit strategy

-If you don’t know where you’re going, you’ll never know when you get there.
-An exit strategy helps define what success is for you and provides you with a timetable complete with milestones toward your exit.
+• Helps define your goals: If you don’t know where you’re going, you’ll never know when you get there.
+An exit strategy helps define your business goals and establish what success looks like for you.
+It provides you with a timetable, complete with milestones toward your exit.

-Without a plan, it’s easy to get caught up working “for” the business, and resolving day-to-day issues.
-With a firm end game in mind, you have the vision to work “on” the business instead, planning and executing the strategies you need to achieve the ultimate end goal you’ve set for yourself.
+• Informs strategic decision-making: Without an exit plan, it’s easy to get caught up working “for” the business and resolving day-to-day issues.
+However, with a firm endgame in mind, you have the vision to work “on” the business instead.
+You can exercise the insightful business decision-making you need to achieve a successful exit that unlocks your business’s full value.

-Creating one exit strategy may seem daunting enough, but to cover your bases, you should craft two different plans: one for a voluntary exit and one for an involuntary exit.
+We’ve been discussing the importance of an exit strategy, but, in reality, you’ll need to prepare two plans: one for a voluntary exit and one for an involuntary exit.

 With a voluntary exit strategy, you’ll know the following: